 Be sure to also check out our Youth Activities page for more information on our HAEA Youth Programs!

 Get involved with the HAEA and connect with peers who are also living with HAE through our Youth Program!

-This online, secure platform is for children ages 4-12 with HAE and their siblings to enjoy fun activities that help them understand, manage and cope with HAE.
+This online, secure platform is for children ages 4-12 with HAE and their siblings.
+They can enjoy fun activities that help them understand, manage, and cope with HAE.

 504 plans are formal plans that schools develop to give kids with certain disabilities or conditions, like HAE, the support they need and prevent discrimination.
-Consider meeting with the school to develop an accommodations plan for your child.504 PLANS
+Consider meeting with the school to develop an accommodations plan for your child.

 The Pam King HAEA Scholarship Program provides financial support for people with HAE who are entering or attending college, and seeking to improve their lives through academic achievement.

 Students across the United States receive scholarships for both the Fall and Spring academic semesters to help them achieve their academic goals.

 • Awards are determined based on academic achievement and financial need